amstlldj/DLRSD-SMOTE/README.md

 achieves an accuracy of 99.02%.
 Code is available at: https://github.com/amstlldj/DLRSD-SMOTE.

 ## Code repository introduction
 This code repository is the source code of the paper "Deep Long-Range Spatiotemporal Dependency Synthetic Minority Oversampling Technique For Imbalance-bearing Fault Diagnosis".
-It mainly provides the framework code and related processing code of the novel data synthesis model framework DSEA-SMOTE.
+It mainly provides the framework code and related processing code of the novel data synthesis model framework DLRSD-SMOTE.
 It also provides related data files.Below is a schematic diagram of the model framework of the entire paper.
 ![Example Image](README/DLRSD-SMOTE-framework.bmp)
 ![Example Image](README/DLRSD-SMOTE.bmp)
 ![Example Image](README/SFT.bmp)